 Physical Working Conditions:

-While performing the duties of this job, the employee may sit or stand for prolonged periods of time.
+While performing the duties of this job, the employee may sit or stand for prolonged periods of time, walk at a brisk pace on uneven terrain and climb stairs.
+The employee will work in the outdoors, which includes regular exposure to heat and humidity during resident camp.
 The employee may lift, carry, or otherwise move and position objects weighing up to 20 pounds.

 Part Time & Seasonal Positions

 To apply, please review the employment opportunities listed on our Summer Camp page and submit the completed application to the correct contact.